Pecan Sandies Cookie Recipe (Mexican Wedding Cookies)

 Recipe Variations

-While these cookies are a delectable favorite and absolutely perfect in my book, there are some other delicious options you may want to try.
+While these cookies are a delectable favorite and perfect in my book, there are some other delicious options you may want to try.

 You can add so many different things to the cookie dough.
 Here are a few of our favorites: